-Resources for Seniors in Illinois
+Illinois Resources for Seniors

 Aging into one’s golden years is an exciting point in one’s life.
 Post-retirement is the perfect time to travel, try new hobbies, and find a new perspective on life.

-However, as one ages, one may need more assistance than ever.
+However, as one age, one may need more assistance than ever.
 Medical and financial problems bring new challenges to overcome.
 Finding resources for seniors might be overwhelming, especially when topics such as transportation, meals, and housing come into play.

 Illinois Department on Aging